Black Rock Gorge

+Adjoining Evanton Wood, the gorge is about 1.5 km long and up to 36 metres (120 feet) deep.
+It attracts a substantial amount of tourism, and there is a camping site nearby.
+A weak looking but sturdy bridge crosses the gorge at one of its highest points, allowing tourists to look straight down into the gorge.

 The gorge is the subject of local Gaelic myth, in which a local noblewoman, the Lady of Balconie, is lured into its depths by a mysterious man, thought to be the Devil.
 Ever since, it is said, the cries which she utters can be heard from the top.
+The legend goes on to say that a fisherman once followed some tracks into a cage in the gorge, finding the "Grey Lady" Baking cakes for the Devil.
+The lady then Throws her cakes to distracts the devil's hounds so that the man could flee the scene.

-In April 2004, ten days of filming took place in the area for the movie Harry Potter and the Goblet of Fire and the gorge is the setting for one scene.
+In April 2004, ten days of filming took place in the area for the movie Harry Potter and the Goblet of Fire and the gorge is the setting for one scene, which the locals love to boast about.

 Also James Robertson's 2006 novel The Testament of Gideon Mack is inspired by Black Rock Gorge.